satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 2. What is eventlistner in hibernet.
 3. How to sort the list based on  empty age and name.
 4. Different type to bean scope

+1. Singleton (Default Scope)

+Only one instance of the bean is created per Spring container.
+This instance is shared across the entire application, meaning any request for the bean will return the same instance.
+It's the default scope when you define a bean in Spring without specifying a scope. java
+Copy code
+@Bean
+@Scope("singleton")
+public MyBean myBean() {
+    return new MyBean();
+}
+2. Prototype

+A new instance of the bean is created each time it's requested from the Spring container.
+Useful when each user or component needs its own unique instance.
+The container does not manage the complete lifecycle of a prototype bean, only its instantiation. java
+Copy code
+@Bean
+@Scope("prototype")
+public MyBean myBean() {
+    return new MyBean();
+}
+3. Request (Web Application Scope)

+Creates a new bean instance for each HTTP request in a web application.
+The bean is valid only within the scope of a single HTTP request and is destroyed at the end of the request. java
+Copy code
+@Bean
+@Scope("request")
+public MyBean myBean() {
+    return new MyBean();
+}
+4. Session (Web Application Scope)

+Creates a new bean instance for each HTTP session in a web application.
+The bean is stored in the session scope and lasts as long as the HTTP session. java
+Copy code
+@Bean
+@Scope("session")
+public MyBean myBean() {
+    return new MyBean();
+}
+5. Application (Web Application Scope)

+A single instance of the bean is created for the entire lifecycle of the ServletContext.
+Similar to singleton scope but specific to web applications, where the bean’s lifecycle matches the application’s lifecycle. java
+Copy code
+@Bean
+@Scope("application")
+public MyBean myBean() {
+    return new MyBean();
+}
+6. WebSocket (WebSocket Scope)

+This scope is specific to WebSocket communication.
+A new instance is created for each WebSocket session. java
+Copy code
+@Bean
+@Scope("websocket")
+public MyBean myBean() {
+    return new MyBean();
+}
+Note: The web-related scopes (request, session, application, websocket) are only available in a web-aware Spring ApplicationContext, such as a Spring MVC application.

+Each scope has its own specific use cases, and choosing the right one depends on how you want the bean to behave in terms of its lifecycle and accessibility across different components in the application.

 5. What is default bean scope
 6. How to configure hibernet in spring boot
 7. What input is needed to create the session factory.